 Their production process involves the manufacture of gates, security fencing and allied products requiring the purchase of bundles of section which are then cut to length.
 A large portion of the production requires the use of sections with opposing mitres which suppliers struggle to provide.

 As cut lengths up to 2 metres are required, a conventional automatic bandsaw with multi feed was not suitable due to the time lost in feeding the stock material through.
 Expanded Metal approached Kettering-based sawing specialists Prosaw who recommended a Bauer VG450-ST Automatic bundle cutting bandsaw with a six metre incremental feeder and the ability to cut mitres 45° left and 60° right.

-The principle of operation is different in that feeder mechanism clamps the end of the six metre stock material; it isn’t released through the whole of the cutting cycle.
+The principle of operation is different in that the feeder mechanism clamps the end of the six metre stock material; it is not released through the whole of the cutting cycle.
 NC control allows different lengths and angles to be cut without re-programming.

 Certain circular sections which cannot be cut in bundles and sections requiring opposing mitres are cut in a raft.
 Stresses in rolled hollow sections have a tendency to jam the blade when it is retracting but the Bauer saw overcomes this problem by pushing the cut pieces away and retracting the stock material slightly before the blade is retracted.

 Controls are operator friendly despite the machine’s ability to perform complex mitre operations.
 The setup is straightforward without the need for separate setters.
 Once programmed, the system is totally automatic enabling the operator to carry out other tasks whilst sawing is taking place.
 An additional benefit is that the crane and forklift are freed up to carry out other tasks.

 Having solved the problem of mitre cutting long lengths, the saw could only realize its full potential by incorporating an automatic discharge system.